-Like Space Adventure Cobra (movie)?
+Like The Wizard of Oz (Movie)?
 Need a recommendation?
 How about…

 The Wonderful Wizard of Oz (1986)

 Based on four of the Baum books.
 A very fun TV series in the first half, but gets a little tired in the second.
 At times I prefer this adaptation… take that as you will.